European Women's Lobby: Women's economic independence

 The EWL has been denouncing the gender pay gap, made worse by the austerity measures in Europe following the financial crisis, pushing more women into poverty.
 In 2020, the economic fallout from the COVID-19 pandemic again disproportionally affected women, according to EWL.

+Prostitution

+The European Women's Lobby has been advocating for Europe-wide legislation criminalizing the purchase of sex and sexual exploitation of women and girls and calling for abolition of prostitution.
+The member organizations are divided in the criminalization debate, with EWL's largest national member organization, the National Council of German Women's Organizations – German Women's Lobby, actively opposing criminalization and joining the Alliance Against a Sex Purchase Ban (Bündnis gegen ein Sexkaufverbot) sponsored by the German Women Lawyers Association, which argues that "criminalizing sex work does not protect against coercion, but leads to more health risks, violence, and precarious living conditions."
+Some of the largest international member organizations, such as the International Alliance of Women, a strongly UN-oriented organization whose members are themselves divided, maintain a neutral position in the debate, aligned with e.g. the declared position of UN Women.

 European legislation

 The European Women's Lobby is monitoring European legislation.
 EWL raised the alarm regarding the effects on women of different European legislative proposal.
 For example, EU legislation imposing additional costs on plastic producers to achieve environmental objectives could have a negative economic impact on women if producers of single-use period products increase prices of period products containing plastic.
 In the area of digital policy the EWL has been advocating for the need to fight online violence in particular through the rules to be introduced in the Digital Services Act.